DimitrisSar/openhab2-addons/addons/binding/org.openhab.binding.mpower/readme.md

 ## Read strip properties into bridge parameters
 The binding exposes some bridge information, available in the binding parameters.
-So far only "firware version" is implemented.
+So far only "firmware version" is implemented.
 Feel free to suggest more.

 ![Props](doc/mp-props.png)